0abc/0abc-a24/readme.md

 ## Overview
 * Attack damage is randomized, between 50% and 150% of the displayed value, to add a bit more unpredictability to the game.
+* A new damage type, thrust, for spear- and pikemen.
 * A new resource, silver:
   * Silver can't be gathered directly by workers.
   * Traders can only gain silver, no other resources.